 The Korea Economic Institute of America (KEI) in Washington has registered multimedia producer Douglas Harrison Steinman as a foreign agent of the government-funded Korea Institute for International Economic Policy (KIEP).
 According to the filing, ” the aim of the Korea Economic Institute (KEI) is to raise awareness of Korea-related issues and its functions are limited to those of think tanks and academic activities such as educational outreach and promoting dialogue.
 KEI is a nonprofit and does not lobby.”
 KEI has been a registered foreign agent of KIEP since 1990.

-Taiwan: Taiwan’s de facto embassy in Washington has renewed its contract with International Trade and Development Agency Inc. of New York through the second half of the year.
+Taiwan: Taiwan’s de facto embassy in Washington has renewed its contract with International Trade and Development Agency Inc. of New York through the first half of the year.
 The contract with the Taipei Economic and Cultural Representative Office (TECRO) is for $30,000 for six months, the same as previously.
 The firm will act as a “public relations and trade promotion consultant,” “arrange meetings” with Congress and the executive branch and “encourage visits to Taiwan.”
 During the second half of 2020, the firm reported that it conducted studies on US-Taiwan trade and relevant legislation Registered on the account are the firm’s owner, former congressman Lester Wolff, Democrat of New York; legal consultant Morgan Murphy; and consultant Michael Yorg.

 Austria: The US subsidiary of Austrian vaccine company Valneva Austria GmbH has hired Covington & Burling to lobby on “coverage of CDC recommended vaccines.”
 Gary Heimberg and Joan Kutcher are registered on the account.